formapro-forks/ZhukVRequestStreamCopy/doc/index.md

 ## Next steps:

-You can create coket client and web request client with this package.
+You can create socket client and web request client with this package.

 The following documents are available: